Trilby Station Activities

-Gary tends to keep a low profile.
-"The station doesn't run itself" he says and he have thousands of four legged 'guests' to keep happy.
-You might spot Gary overhead as he musters the sheep and checks the station bores from his Cessna 172 – his "Toyota in the sky", or come across him 'out the back' as you explore the station with your 'mud map'.
+Gary and son's Tom and Will tend to keep a low profile.
+"The station doesn't run itself" they say, and they have thousands of four legged 'guests' to keep happy.
+You might spot them overhead as they muster the sheep and check the station bores from one of their Cessna 172's – their "Toyota's in the sky", or come across them 'out the back' as you explore the station with your 'mud map'.

 Here at Trilby Station there's lots to do for the energetic visitor, but you won't be pushed and prodded....if you just want to put your feet up and relax with a good book and a drink - then just do it.

 The station 'Mud Map' tours, approximately 90 km of self-guided tracks (divided into two trips) complete with detailed trip notes and pictorial guide to the most common plant and tree species in this region, provide our visitors with an overview of the station from the black soil floodplains of the river to ironstone ridges and red loam soils further west.
 Discover what we do in a flood, why the fences are like they are, how we water this vast property, what plants are edible for stock and what are not, the open air museum of early settlers farm machinery, a typical 1950's homestead and snippets of the Murray family history as you peek and poke around at your own pace.

 Wandering around the historic station using the station 'mud maps' sets you to wondering what life must have been like in this remote spot at the turn of the century.